Installation#

 arch – if non-

-, the architecture of refs to collectcancellable – a
+None, the architecture of refs to collectcancellable – a

 Cancellable

-- list_unused_refs_with_options(arch: str | None = None, metadata_injection: dict[Any, Any] | None = None, options: Variant | None = None, cancellable: Cancellable | None = None) list[InstalledRef] #
+- list_unused_refs_with_options(arch: str | None = None, metadata_injection: dict[Any, Any] | None = None, options: Variant | None = None, cancellable: Cancellable | None = None) list[InstalledRef]#

 Like

-parameter.
+list_unused_refs()but supports an extensible set of options as well as anmetadata_injectionparameter.
 The following are currently defined:- exclude-refs (as): Act as if these refs are not installed even if they

 are when determining the set of unused refs